bruinsportsanalytics/Resource-Folder/README.md

 # Resource Folder
-BSA's Resource Folder to get help on anything you may need to complete a sports analytics project.
+BSA's Resource Folder's is here to provide you with everything you'll need to complete a sports analytics project.

 This is currently a work in progress...